lloyd-livengood/tuxborn_lite_on_deck/README.md

    - Download and install the rockerbacon version of MO2.
 Follow the instructions exactly.
 Make sure to install dependencies like 7z and protontricks.
      - If it is your first time in MO2, follow the tutorial to learn how the interface works.
 ## 4
    - When launching MO2, select SkyrimSE, and follow the on screen prompts.
-When prompted to
+When prompted to do a clean prefix, DON'T. If you followed the above steps, you will have a clean prefix.
+Something about this check is not working right.
+Take the 'risk' and skip.
+## 5
+   - Straighforward.
+Follow a LO you see online, even mine, and install the mods one-by-one.
+Tips and tricks:
+     - Order is important in that it will make it easier for you to follow where you are.
+Put the LO in one window, highlight the next mod, copy paste the google search for the nexus listing, read the description, download, then load in through M02
+       - You can make this even faster by downloading the mods directly to the directory where MO2 is reading them.